audiojs/pcm-convert/readme.md

 ## API

-### convert(src, srcFormat, dstFormat='float32 planar')
+### convert(source, srcFormat, dstFormat='float32 planar')

-Takes data in `src` container and converts from `srcFormat` to `dstFormat`.
-Format can be whether a string with markers or an object with properties.
+Takes data in `source` container and converts from `srcFormat` to `dstFormat`.
+Format can be whether a string with markers or an object with properties, see [audio-format](https://github.com/audio-format) module.

 #### Source